Unlikely intersections and the Chabauty-Kim method over number fields: Introduction

 \subsection{Applications to explicit Chabauty--Kim}

 Theorem \ref{finiteness} guarantees that the algorithms of Dan-Cohen--Wewers, Dan-Cohen and Corwin--Dan-Cohen \cite{DCW}, \cite{DC}, \cite{CDC} for computing $\mathcal{O}_{K,S}$-points on $\mathbb{P}^1 -\{ 0,1,\infty \}$ provably produce finite sets, extending the theoretical scope of the algorithms beyond totally real fields.
 To use the Chabauty or Chabauty--Kim method to determine $X(K)$ for $X$ of genus bigger than one, at present one typically needs finiteness of $X(K\otimes \Q _p )_n$ when $n=1$ or $2$.
 When $K=\Q $, the foundational work of Chabauty implies that $X(\Q _p )_1$ is finite if $r<g$, where $r$ is the Mordell--Weil rank of the Jacobian of $X$, and $g$ is the genus.
 The `quadratic Chabauty lemma' \cite[Lemma 3.2]{QC1} states that $X(\Q _p )_2$ is finite when $r<g+\rho (\Jac (X))-1$, where $\rho (\Jac (X))$ denotes the rank of the Neron-Severi group of $\Jac (X)$ (over $\Q $).
 We prove a partial generalisation of this result to number fields.
 We also give sufficient conditions for finiteness of $X(K\otimes \Q _p )_1$, providing a partial answer to a question of Siksek (see below).
-The latter result, which can be phrased purely in terms of the classical Chabauty--Coleman method, is proved separately in section \ref{sec:AS-C}, although it is also a special case of the more general results obtained later in the paper.
-As the general statement is slightly elaborate (see Corollary \ref{siksek:cor} and Proposition \ref{QC_NF_fancy}), in the introduction we only state a special case. \begin{proposition} Let $K|\Q $ be a finite extension of degree $d$, and let $r_1 (K)$ and $r_2 (K)$ denote the number of real and complex places.
+The latter result, which can be phrased purely in terms of the classical Chabauty--Coleman method, is proved separately in section \ref{sec:AS-C}, although it is also a special case of the more general results obtained later in the paper. \begin{proposition} Let $K|\Q $ be a finite extension of degree $d$, and let $r_1 (K)$ and $r_2 (K)$ denote the number of real and complex places.
+Let $P_{\mathbb{R}}$ denote the set of real places of $K$, and for each $v\in P_{\mathbb{R}}$, let $c_v \in G_{K}$ denote complex conjugation with respect to an embedding $\overline{K}\hookrightarrow \mathbb{C}$ extending $v$.
 Let $X/K$ be a smooth projective geometrically integral curve of genus $g>1$, and let $p$ be a prime which splits completely in $K$ and such that, for all $v|p$, $X$ has good reduction at $v$.
 Let $r$ denote the rank of $\Jac (X)(K)$.
 Suppose that for any two distinct embeddings $\sigma _1 ,\sigma _2 :K\hookrightarrow \overline{\Q }$, we have $\Hom (\Jac (X)_{\overline{\Q },\sigma _1 },\Jac (X)_{\overline{\Q },\sigma _2 })=0$.
-Then we have the following finiteness results. \begin{enumerate} \item If $r\leq d(g-1)$, then $X(K\otimes \Q _p )_1$ is finite. \item If then $X(K\otimes \Q _p )_2$ is finite. \end{enumerate} \end{proposition}
+Then we have the following finiteness results. \begin{enumerate} \item If $r\leq d(g-1)$, then for all primes $p$ of good reduction and splitting completely in $K$, there is a prime $v$ of $K$ lying above $p$ such that $X(K_v )_1$ is finite. \item If then for all primes $p$ as in part (1), there is a prime $v$ above $p$ such that $X(K_v )_2$ is finite. \end{enumerate} \end{proposition}